How (And When) To Change Your Mortgage Lender

-Before changing lenders, you must get pre-approved by your new lender.
-The process is relatively quick and is usually completed before the offer is made.
-If you already have a mortgage, you will have gone through the pre-approval process at least once before.
-You will need to repeat the pre-approval process if you decide to change lenders.
+Before changing lenders, you must get your mortgage preapproved by your new lender.
+This step is relatively quick and is usually completed before the offer is made.
+If you already have a mortgage, you will have gone through a preapproval at least once before.
+You will need to repeat this process if you decide to change lenders.

-When shopping for a new mortgage lender, be transparent about the reasons for the change with your real estate agent and the sellers, who may become suspicious of your ability to get a mortgage if they don’t hear about the change from you.
-Additionally, provide a new pre-approval letter to your real estate agent if one is involved in your change of lenders.
+When looking for a new mortgage lender, be transparent about the reasons for the change with your real estate agent and the home seller.
+Sellers may become suspicious of your ability to get a mortgage if they don’t hear about the change from you directly.
+Additionally, provide a new preapproval letter to your real estate agent, if one is involved, in your change of lenders.

-Suppose you’re purchasing a home and are getting a new mortgage.
-In that case, the sellers of your home might similarly become alarmed if you’re switching from a conventional to an FHA loan because of the FHA’s stricter appraisal process.
-Ultimately, be transparent about your intentions and communicate early and often.
+The home seller might become alarmed if you’re switching from a conventional to an FHA loan because of the FHA’s stricter appraisal process.
+Ultimately, be transparent about your intentions to the sellers and communicate early and often.

 What Are The Disadvantages Of Changing Mortgage Lenders?

-There are always some risks inherent in any decision you make in the home buying process, and changing lenders are no different.
+There are always some inherent risks in any decision you make in the home buying process, and changing lenders is no different.

-The only real risk is that changing lenders after your offer has been accepted might make it difficult to close on time.
-If the sellers want to close quickly, any delay might jeopardize the sale, especially if the desire to switch comes late in the process.
+The only real risk when changing lenders after your offer has been accepted is that it might make it difficult to close on time.
+If the sellers want to close quickly, any delay might jeopardize the sale, especially if the desire to switch comes later in the process.

 A New Lender Means A New Credit Check

 You Might Need To Get A New Appraisal

-If the first lender you chose to work with has already conducted the appraisal, but the appraiser is not one the new lender works with, you may need to pay for a whole new appraisal.
+If the first lender you chose to work with has already conducted the appraisal, but the new lender doesn’t work with the appraiser used, you may need to pay for a whole new appraisal.
 A new appraisal will be an additional cost to you and is worth considering before choosing to work with a new lender.